Light can affect neurons, which can cause Alzheimer’s disease, epilepsy, and other disorders if they stop working.

 Chen’s research team used this technique to stimulate the release of dopamine in an area of the brain that’s believed to play a role in depression.

-“Overcoming the challenge of optical penetration depth will be the key to realizing noninvasive remote optogenetics with high clinical translation potential,” Chen wrote in his prizewinning essay on the topic.
+“Overcoming the challenge of optical penetration depth will be the key to realizing noninvasive remote optogenetics with high clinical translation potential,” Chen wrote in his

 “Our recent study addressed this problem by applying a nanomaterial-assisted approach that ‘shifts’ the existing optogenetic tools into the near-infrared region,” he added.